“Just get on and do the damn thing!”

 Oh, the joys of procrastination.

-This week I did my first ever interview on Facebook live.
+Like when I did my first ever interview on Facebook live.
 Took about fifteen minutes, went really well, bish bash bosh.

-But what I realised this week was that I was putting it off and putting it off – because I was telling myself all sorts of stories about doing it.
+But what I realised was that I was putting it off and putting it off – because I was telling myself all sorts of stories about doing it.
 And when I realised that, I could set about changing the stories.

 I was telling myself that doing an interview like this was far too complicated from a technical perspective so there was no point even trying.
 I was telling myself that I only had one shot at doing it, and if I messed up, this would spell major disaster and ridicule.
 And I was telling myself that I was bound to be a bad interviewer as I had never done anything like this before, so it was far too risky.